Sailor Moon Classic

 Her friend moaned, but didn't stir.

 "She'll be fine," Luna said, "Come, our work is done.
-Let's leave quickly before the authorities arrive."
+Let's leave quickly before they awake."

 "But, what about these people?"
 Serena gestured around her.